ycpcs/fys100-fall2015/labs/lab01.md

 > [CityLights.pde](https://github.com/ycpcs/fys100-fall2015/blob/gh-pages/examples/CityLights.pde)

 Feel free to use this program as a guide.
+Note that this program uses a few advanced techniques, such as loops, methods, and color interpolation.
+You do not need to use any of these features in your program.
+However, when learning about programming, it is often helpful to use example programs as a source of inspiration and techniques to try out.

 ## Getting started